 WMI furnished a daily "first glance" update that provided an outlook into the probability of seeding operations taking place that day.
-This very simple form, sent to all project personnel, provided an early look at the weather expected each day Four time periods were specified, from issuance until noon, from noon until sunset, from sunset until midnight, and from midnight until dawn the next day.
+This very simple form, sent to all project personnel, provided an early look at the weather expected each day.
+Four time periods were specified, from issuance until noon, from noon until sunset, from sunset until midnight, and from midnight until dawn the next day.
 The probability of seeding operations occurring in each of these time periods was rated by the forecaster as no chance, unlikely, possible, or probable.
 Technicians used this outlook to help inform equipment operation and maintenance decisions.
 In instances when seeding operations were already active in the morning, the "first glance" outlook would still be issued, reflecting the status of current operations.

-The early update was followed by a much more detailed forecast and weather briefing, typically disseminated to the WWDC and all funding partners by late morning via email.
+The early update was followed by a much more detailed forecast and weather briefing, typically disseminated to the WWDO and all funding partners by late morning via email.
 These daily briefings included a summary of the preceding day's weather and seeding activities, a summary of the current synoptic-scale weather pattern, and conditions likely to exist for the next 24 hours in the Wind River Range.
-The Daily Wyoming Wintertime Scale (DWWS), shown in Table 1, numerically categorized the probability of seeding operations occurring.
+Oftentimes weather conditions would vary sufficiently during the day that evening forecast updates were warranted and provided.
+The Daily Wyoming Wintertime Scale (DWWS), shown in TABLE 1.
+The Daily Wyoming Wintertime Scale numerically categorized the probability of seeding operations occurring.

 TABLE 1.
-The Daily Wyoming Wintertime Scale DWWS SEEDING?
-METEOROLOGICAL DESCRIPTION -3 No Clear skies, or clear with isolated upper-level cloudiness. -2 No Occasionally clear, with cirrus, cirrostratus; or altostratus with bases above mountains. -1 No Limited coverage or short-lived orographic clouds, not enough temporal or spatial extent to warrant seeding activities.
+The Daily Wyoming Wintertime Scale DWWS SEEDING METEOROLOGICAL DESCRIPTION -3 No Clear skies, or clear with isolated upper-level cloudiness. -2 No Occasionally clear, with cirrus, cirrostratus; or altostratus with bases above mountains. -1 No Limited coverage or short-lived orographic clouds, not enough temporal or spatial extent to warrant seeding activities.
 0 Possible Some orographic clouds or stratiform cloud deck(s) over mountain tops.
 SLW likely insufficient for seeding operations or winds clearly unfavorable. +1 Yes Orographic clouds and/or stratiform cloud deck(s) enshrouding mountain tops, winds favorable and SLW likely sufficient for seeding operations. +2 Yes Persistent orographic clouds and/or stratiform cloud deck(s) enshrouding mountain tops, SLW probable, winds favorable.
 Lengthy operations possible.

-When conditions were satisfied, seeding was initiated by the meteorologist and the generator technician.
+When all three conditions were satisfied, seeding was initiated by the meteorologist and the generator technician.
 The meteorologist communicated to the technician which generators would be activated, when, and for how long.
 The length of time a generator was activated depended upon how long weather conditions were expected to remain favorable.

 Once seeding was initiated, the meteorologist tracked the real-time weather conditions.
-If wind direction changed, some generators could be deactivated while others could be turned on.
+If wind direction changed, some generators could be deactivated while others would be turned on.
 When favorable weather conditions ended, the technician was directed to shut down all remaining active generators.